EduardoMontanha/eduardomontanha.github.io/tnt-automation/usage/folders.md

 Contains commands that can be used everywhere.
 If you use the same commands with a high frequence, you can think in create a new command here.

 ### /custom/pages
 This folder contains *Page Objects* files.
-You can see more details about *page objects* further in this documentation.
+You can see more details about *page objects* in the development section of this documentation.

 ## /old_tests
 As the name suggests, this folder contains the old tests.
 The tests inside are separated in Fiscal Year and Quarter.